giangmy1903/Policy-Interventions-for-Student-Success-A-Look-at-Disparities-at-the-School-District-of-Beloit/README.md

 * Robinson students.
 Todd Elementary also showed lower Reading scores (−50 points).
 * Caucasian (majority group) students scored higher on average, about 23 points higher in Math and 27.6 points higher in Reading.

-These results suggest that race and English proficiency, rather than self‑reported health, are key drivers of test score disparities in the district..
+These results suggest that race and English proficiency, rather than self‑reported health, are key drivers of test score disparities in the district.

 ## Data description

 The dataset contains 215 student records with 30 explanatory variables, grouped into three domains:

-Student demographics: variables such as race, grade, and majority/minority group indicator.
-A new variable Majority_Group was created to collapse duplicate race categories (e.g., Hispanic, Multi Race, and Fed Race were removed due to duplication).
+* **Student demographics:** variables such as race, grade, and majority/minority group indicator.
+A new variable `Majority_Group` was created to collapse duplicate race categories (e.g., Hispanic, Multi Race, and Fed Race were removed due to duplication).
-Parental involvement and socio‑economic factors: variables derived from survey questions about parents’ volunteer frequency, bedtime routines, library visits and number of books at home.
+* **Parental involvement and socio‑economic factors:** variables derived from survey questions about parents’ volunteer frequency, bedtime routines, library visits and number of books at home.
-Academic information: Math and Reading RIT scores, English proficiency levels, school names and other educational indicators.
+* **Academic information:** Math and Reading RIT scores, English proficiency levels, school names, and other educational indicators.

 Outcome variables: The primary outcomes analysed are the students’ Math and Reading RIT scores from the Winter 2018–2019 MAP test.